 We have three surgical diplomats based at the hospital, Jo Suthers BVM&S MPhil CertES(Soft Tissue) DipECVS MRCVS, Henry Tremaine BVetMed MPhil CertES(Soft Tissue) DipECVS DipEVDC FHEA FRCVS and Therese de Souza MA VetMB DipECVS MRCVS

-Ollie, Jo and Henry are European Recognised Specialists in Equine Surgery and highly experienced surgeons.
+Jo, Henry & Therese are European Recognised Specialists in Equine Surgery and highly experienced surgeons.

 The anaesthesia team is headed by Richard Hepburn BVSc MS(Hons) CertEM(IntMed) DipACVIM MRCVS (ACVIM & RCVS Specialist in Equine Medicine), who is a diplomat of the American College of Veterinary Internal Medicine.

-We have fully equipped separate theatres for orthopaedic and abdominal surgery.
+We have a fully equipped theatre for surgery performed under general anaesthetic.
 We also have a standing surgery room which is used increasingly for laparoscopy (keyhole abdominal surgery), head, neck and reproductive surgery.

 Surgery performed on the urogenital tract include emergency caesarean section, laparoscopic (keyhole) surgery for removal of abnormal ovaries or testicles (cryptorchid or rig operations).